InsightSoftwareConsortium/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/README.md

 **Example ways to participate:**

-* [Contribute a registration pipeline resource](https://insightsoftwareconsortium.github.io/GetYourBrainTogether/HCK01_2022_Virtual/#reproducible-resource-challenge) that can be deployed on Brain Imaging Library (BIL) resources to register the challenge dataset.
+* [Contribute a registration pipeline resource](https://insightsoftwareconsortium.github.io/GetYourBrainTogether/HCK01_2022_Virtual/#reproducible-resource-challenge) to register the challenge datasets.
 * [Give a tutorial](https://insightsoftwareconsortium.github.io/GetYourBrainTogether/HCK01_2022_Virtual/#tutorials) about your registration tools.
 A pre-recorded or live presentation, along with example code and recipes, can teach a data analyst how to run your tool and use the output on the challenge dataset and/or another open dataset.
 * [Come and learn](https://insightsoftwareconsortium.github.io/GetYourBrainTogether/HCK01_2022_Virtual/#birds-of-a-feather-breakouts) about registration from experts in the field.